 - butter- swap for coconut oil.

-This apple crisp with oatmeal topping can be baked 1-2 days ahead and stored in the fridge.
+This recipe can be baked 1-2 days ahead and stored in the fridge.
 When you are ready to reheat, simply pop it in the oven at 350°F for 25-30 minutes, until warmed through.

 It’s perfect for Thanksgiving dessert, because you can pop it in the oven while you serve dinner, and have delicious apple crisp fresh out of the oven for dessert!